Rasmus, 22, stands up for the union on May Day: “Show that we are stronger than we think”

 Rasmus Nyberg.
 Photo: Private.

 – No, exactly.
-Now I have learned more about why the day is celebrated and then it has taken on a different meaning.
+Now I have learned more regarding why the day is celebrated and then it has taken on a different meaning.
 It is a day when we have the opportunity to show how many we are and that we are stronger than we think.

 Rasmus Nyberg is 22 years old and works at Leiab, a window factory in Mariannelund.
 He already has several assignments for the union – he sits on the GS union’s youth council, is an outreach worker, school informant and supervisor for youth courses.
 When he was also asked if he wanted to be one of the May Day speakers in Hultsfred this year, he said yes.

-What are you going to talk about?
+What are you going to talk regarding?

-– Mostly about what we have achieved through the union.
+– Mostly regarding what we have achieved through the union.
 But also an update on the current situation, on the work environment and so on.
 You can see that we have started to lose quite a lot, the knowledge among young people has become worse.
 It is something we must continue to work on.

 How do you in the GS youth council work with that?